ShubhikaBhardwaj/Machine-Learning-Algorithm/Capstone Project- Music Generation/README.md

 In this process of training the LSTM model, I have employed a vast training data set consisting of **60,498** music elements and **5,474,663** trainable parameters.

-The training data is required to be in MIDI format for convienent parsing with the help of Music21 Library.
+The training data is required to be in MIDI format for convenient parsing with the help of Music21 Library.